 In 2007, Ashley Zauflik was a student at Pennsbury School District located in Bucks County, Pennsylvania, which is north of Philadelphia.
 Ashley was one of the victims of a school bus accident involving a school bus owned and operated by an employee of the Pennsbury School District.
 The school bus accelerated out of control and…

 At QuatriniRafferty, every day we talk with and work to protect the rights of people who are injured in an instant and have their lives changed forever.
-The news media tells us about motor vehicle collisions that occur on our highways, but very rarely do you hear about how significantly those motor vehicle collisions impact the…
+To learn more about how we help those who suffer serious injuries, visit our Personal Injury practice area.
+The news media tells us about motor vehicle collisions that…

 Very kind words from a recent workers’ compensation client of Peter J. Gough, Esq. on AVVO.com Peter J. Gough is an associate at the firm and concentrates his practice in the area of workers’ compensation, exclusively representing injured workers.
-Born in Brooklyn, New York and a graduate of The University of Buffalo, Peter J. Gough came to the…
+To learn more about how we help injured workers pursue benefits and legal protection, visit our Workers’ Compensation practice…

 Prudential Insurance Company recently overturned a long term disability denial for our client under an own occupation period of disability.
 Our client worked for a large hospital system as a vascular lab technologist.
 The client was suffering from relapsing, remitting Multiple Sclerosis with optical neuritis and migraines.
 Prudential originally denied benefits based upon their opinion…

 Have questions about the forthcoming Health Insurance Exchange created by the Affordable Health Care Act?
+To learn more about legal rights and benefits related to employment and insurance issues, visit our Labor Law practice area.
 Visit the Health Insurance Navigator created by our friends at Mental Health America of Westmoreland County:

 Stories about tragic drug overdoses and the concern for heroin use in our local communities seem to always hit the news.
 The steps that are being taken to reduce some of the suffering from drug addiction don’t usually get the same attention.
 Hopefully, news will spread about legislation that has been signed into law on…